madSimonJ/madsimonj.github.io/blog/20191231/hackingcshap_fluentinterfaces.md

 		<hr/>
 		<div style="text-align: left">

-			<p><a href="https://www.thecodepainter.co.uk/blog/2019113/hackingcsharp_arrayadjust">In the first</a> part of this article series, I demonstrated a method for adjusting an Enumerable without having to first Enumerate it.
+			<p><a href="https://www.thecodepainter.co.uk/blog/2019113/hackingcsharp_arrayadjust">In the first part</a> of this article series, I demonstrated a method for adjusting an Enumerable without having to first enumerate it.
 Here, I'll expand on that idea by providing the user with a friendlier, more verbose interface for making use of my Adjust method (or anything else you fancy using this method on).</p>

 			<p>As before, my thinking is that it's more important in a codebase to be clear <strong>what</strong> is being achieved, rather than precisely <strong>how</strong> it is being done - unless there's a bug of course.
 I prefer to write my business logic code so that it reads as closely in natural English to what is being done as possible.
 The majority of the people who will maintain your code aren't interested in knowing every detail of the algorithm you use, but they may wish to add to or alter the rules you've already written.  </p>